 Unrestricted Endowment Funds

-The Biddle Law Library sincerely appreciates the donors who have provided unrestricted gifts over the last 130 years.
-These contributions give us the flexibility to meet changing conditions of legal trends, technology, and the needs of our students.
+These generous contributions give us the flexibility to meet changing conditions of legal trends, technology, and the needs of our students.

 Established in 1998, in memory of S. Harry Galfand (L’45) and in honor of Leonard Sarner (C’38 L’41; now deceased).

 Established in 1987, via gift of stock from John Randolph Young, L’30.

 Established in 1958, via bequest under will of Harold A. Freeman

 Established in 2000.
 Harry Fuiman was C’19 L’22.